richardadvocaat/ATP2intervals.icu/README.md

 - **Separated Functions**:
   - **Load Targets**: Uploads load targets and adds notes based on the data from the ATP.
   - **Load vs Target Load**: Handles notes related to the loads vs target load in the week before.
+- **Distance Conversion**: Converts distances for different units (metric, imperial, Rijnlands).
+- **Weekly Wellness Data**: Retrieves and calculates weekly wellness data (ctlLoad and atlLoad).
+- **Training Load Feedback**: Provides feedback on the athlete's training load for the previous week.
+- **Event Prefix Deletion**: Deletes events based on a prefix.
+- **Excel Export**: Exports data to Excel with planned loads and target loads in separate sheets, and sets column widths based on the header/name of the column.

 ## Usage